gregorias/pycodec2/DEV.md

 ## Build, Release & Publish

-This section explains how to create a release (build sdist and wheel files of a version) and publish to GitHub and PyPI.
+A version release consists of producing the following artifacts:

+1. Tagging a commit with a version string (`vx.y.z`).
+2. Uploading the package's wheels and an sdist archive to:
+    1. PyPI
+    2. GitHub Releases

+To create a release, run the following steps:

+1. Run `dev/bin/release-new-version-tag`
-1. Run the build GitHub action.
+2. Run the build GitHub action.
-2. Fetch the built artifacts and unpack.
+3. Fetch the built artifacts and unpack.
-3. Run `twine upload ARTIFACTS`.
+4. Run `twine upload pycodec2-$VERSION*`.
-4. Run `gh release create VERSION`.
+5. Run `gh release create v$VERSION pycodec2-$VERSION*`.

 ## ADRs